isx434324/kerberosproject/backendClassic/kclient/readme.md

  ```

-If the user was properly authenticated will have a ticket from the kerberos server
+If the user was properly authenticated will have a ticket from the kerberos server.

  ```bash
 -sh-4.3$ klist